The Saviour's Smile: RISU in Eclogue 4 and the Names MARIA IESUS

 |

-The poet attributes great significance to the little boy's
+The poet attributes great significance to the

-smile.
-Two aspects already mentioned have to be considered: The son has his own
+little boy's smile.
+Two aspects already mentioned have to be considered: The

-nature and has adopted that of his mother, in whom his body was formed.
-It
+son has his own nature and has adopted that of his mother, in whom his body was

-in order to give her something back as his due.
+at his mother in order to give her something back as his due.

 The perfect number 378 suggests that his